hpe-dev-incubator/hpe-dev-portal/content/blog/why-is-redfish®-different-from-other-rest-apis-part-2.md

 The telemetry entry point is at `/redfish/v1/TelemetryService` and has the following resources:

-* **Metric Definitions:** CPU or memory bus usage, power supply consumption, etc. Each definition contains multiple properties such as the indicator type (decimal, integer, percentage), its maximum-minimum values and the URI allowing its value to be retrieved at a given time.
+* **Metric definitions:** CPU or memory bus usage, power supply consumption, etc. Each definition contains multiple properties such as the indicator type (decimal, integer, percentage), its maximum-minimum values and the URI allowing its value to be retrieved at a given time.
-* **Report definitions**: For example, Figure 7 shows a report aggregating all indicators relating to the power used by the system.
-These definitions also indicate when to generate reports (periodically, on demand, or following a change in state or value).
-We also find the URI of the generated reports.
+* **Report definitions**: These definitions mainly indicate  which metrics are part of a report, when to generate the report and where it will be posted.
+For example, Figure 7 shows a report aggregating all indicators relating to the power used by the system.
+This report will be generated periodically and will be posted at the `@odata.id` URI.
 * **Definitions of triggering actions**: Depending on the value or trend (increasing or decreasing) of certain indicators, one or more actions will be triggered, such as recording in a log file, generating an event or requesting the generation of a new telemetry report.

 ![ Metric report definition](/img/fig7-metricreportdefinition.png " Metric report definition")